cynavi/buxx/README.md

-Hybrid app to manage finances built using Angular, Ionic, and NX.
+Hybrid app to manage finances built using Angular, Ionic, Supabase, and NX.

 Working on it..